-A homely relaxed ambience was in place with residents observed to be comfortable and at ease with staff.
+A homely relaxed ambience was in place.

-The senior care assistant confirmed that staff in the home promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.
+Staff confirmed that they promoted a culture and ethos that supported the values of dignity and respect, independence, rights, equality and diversity, choice and consent of residents.

 A range of policies and procedures were in place which supported the delivery of compassionate care.